ncampost/balancer/README.md

 Simply iterating through nums.txt to add the digits takes around `1.6-1.7s`.

-(Not counting cluster initialization time).
+(Not counting cluster initialization time!)
 On my machine, using the Balancer system with 5 Worker machines to do the same task takes around `.95-1s`.

-`TODO` I will soon run more tests with different number of Worker machines to gather more data.
+`TODO` I will soon run more tests with different number of Worker machines to gather more runtime data.